willtennien/Yak/doc/library funjects for site/List.md

 .reduce # (as in JavaScript)
 .reduce-right # (as in JavaScript)
-.every # copies the array before iterating
+.every # copies the list before iterating
-.any # copies the array before iterating
+.any # copies the list before iterating

 .first[f, n=0] # the nth element for which f[e] is true
 .first[f, <range>] # the (n..m)th elements for which f[e] is true